JeffDeCola/jeffCoin/README.md

 ## 1. BLOCKCHAIN

 The blockchain section is the core of the entire design.
+It will keep the transactions secure.
+A transaction is a transfer of value between Bitcoin wallets.

-A block in the blockchain made from following struct,
+A block in the blockchain is the following struct,

 ```go
 type blockStruct struct {